WHAT IS A PRESSURE VESSEL?

 New locational and mapping functionalities are expanding the usefulness of drone inspections.

-Thanks to SLAM technology, for instance, the latest-generation drones can find themselves on a 3D map in real-time as they fly.
+Thanks to SLAM technology, for instance, the latest-generation drones, including the Elios 3, can find themselves on a 3D map in real-time as they fly.
 This way, users can know exactly where a drone is in an asset while looking at the live visual feed and can identify the exact location of defects.

 Drones can also be outfitted with sensors commonly used in NDT for ultrasonic thickness testing, thermal imaging, optical gas imaging, magnetic field detection, and more.